The Lamb Lies Down on Broadway

-The album received a mixed critical reaction at first, but it gained acclaim in subsequent years and has a cult following.
-The songs "Counting Out Time" and "The Carpet Crawlers" were released as singles in the UK in 1974 and 1975, respectively; both failed to chart.
-A single of "The Lamb Lies Down on Broadway" was released in the US.
-Genesis promoted the album with their 1974–75 tour across North America and Europe, playing the album in its entirety.
-The album reached Gold certification in the UK and the US.
-The album was remastered in 1994 and 2007, the latter as part of the Genesis 1970–1975 box set which contains a 5.1 surround sound mix and bonus material.
+The album received mixed reviews at first, and was the first Genesis album that failed to outsell its predecessors, but gained acclaim in subsequent years and has a cult following.
+"Counting Out Time" and "The Carpet Crawlers" were released as singles in the UK and "The Lamb Lies Down on Broadway" in the US, but neither were successful.
+Genesis toured the album across North America and Europe in 1974 and 1975, playing the album in its entirety with an elaborate stage show that had Gabriel portray Rael and several characters in the story.
+The album reached Gold certification in the UK and the US, and was remastered in 1994 and 2007, the latter as part of the Genesis 1970–1975 box set which contains a 5.1 surround sound mix and bonus material.
+A 50th anniversary edition was released in 2025.

 Background

-In May 1974, the Genesis line-up of frontman and singer Peter Gabriel, keyboardist Tony Banks, bassist Mike Rutherford, drummer Phil Collins and guitarist Steve Hackett finished their 1973–1974 tour of Europe and North America to support their fifth studio album, Selling England by the Pound (1973).
-That album was a critical and commercial success for the group, earning them their highest-charting release in the United Kingdom and the United States.
-That June they booked three months at Headley Grange, a large former poorhouse in Headley, East Hampshire, in order to write and rehearse new material for their next studio album.
-Upon their arrival the building had been left in a very poor state by the previous band to use it, with excrement on the floor and rat infestations.
+In May 1974, the Genesis line-up of frontman and singer Peter Gabriel, keyboardist Tony Banks, bassist and guitarist Mike Rutherford, drummer Phil Collins and guitarist Steve Hackett finished touring Selling England by the Pound (1973).
+That album was a critical and commercial success for the group, earning them their highest-charting release in the UK and the US.
+They booked three months at Headley Grange, a large former workhouse in Headley, East Hampshire, to write and rehearse new material for their next studio album from June.
+The building had been left in a very poor state by Pretty Things, the previous band who had used it, with human excrement on the floor and rat infestations, which took Genesis considerable effort to tidy up.
 By this time the personal lives of some members had begun to affect the mood in the band, causing complications for their work.
 Hackett explained: "Everybody had their own agenda.
 Some of us were married, some of us had children, some of us were getting divorced, and we were still trying to get it together in the country".
-Banks later deemed this period of time as his least favourite of all his time in Genesis.